zeus-fyi/zeus/README.md

 ### Beacon API ###

-Our ephemeral ethereum testnet beacon is open to anyone, no auth is requried.
+Our ephemeral ethereum testnet beacon is open to anyone, no auth is required.
 Large Eth quantities for testing is available on request.

 ### https://eth.ephemeral.zeus.fyi